 - How many homeless people have you walked away from without even looking at their face, during the last week?

-If you want to sell – have the question summarize the problem your product or service is providing
+If you want to sell – have the question summarize the problem your product or service is providing.
+Here are some examples

-- Have you ever tried to book an Uber, and got frustrated because it’s on Surge?
+- Have you ever tried to book an Uber and been frustrated because it’s on Surge pricing?
 What if there was a solution?

-- Wouldn’t it be great if there was a cure for laziness?
+- Wouldn’t it be great if there was a pill that cured laziness?

-This is the opposite of the open-ended question described above.
-Such questions are direct and expect an answer from the audience.
+This is the opposite of the open-ended question.
+In this instance you expect an answer from the audience.

-– The audience already knows you, and you don’t need to build rapport.
+- The audience must already know you – and you should not need to build extra rapport.
 Because your opening is your first impression to your audience, you want to make sure that you set the right tone.
 If the audience already knows you, and you’ve built strong rapport you won’t need to do it the 2nd time.

 - Only 30 people or below are in the audience.
 A larger audience will need a mike to be passed out, or you may not see someone raising their hand at the back.
 This can consume a lot of time and won’t be a great way to establish authority in your opening.